wormhole-foundation/trustless-generic-relayer/README.md

 A decentralized network of generic relayers can address the shortcomings of both of the two current relaying methods by handling the cross-chain message redemption and submission on behalf of users and be a separate decentralized service that integrators can leverage.

+Fundamentally, the relayer service should require no additional trust assumptions from the integrating contract's perspective.
+This service should merely serve as a third delivery mechanism option without changing any composing protocol's messaging.
+See the best practices for [protocol design](https://book.wormhole.com/dapps/architecture/3_protocolDesign.html).

 ## Goals

 - Allow developers to send and receive cross-chain messages through on-chain entrypoints to Wormhole.
 - Develop relayers that are capable of redeeming and submitting full or subset of Batch VAAs.
+- Provide a composable, trustless relaying service in line with the Wormhole ecosystem.

 ## Non-Goals